How Long Do Ford F-150s Last? (8 Important Facts)

 Owners started experiencing multiple issues with the vehicle as early as 50,000 miles.

 Owners of the 2012 Ford F-150 reported several engine-related problems including misfiring, loss of power while driving, ticking noise in the engine, and several others.
-Many people also experience brake problems.
+Many people also experienced brake problems.

 Some drivers of the 2012 Ford F-150 complained of the Advancetrac warning light coming up frequently.
 They also reported intermittent brake failures, which required replacing the braking system’s vacuum pump at low mileage.

-The 2015 model year of the F-150 is probably the best if you are looking to buy a pre-owned version of the truck.
-It features best-in-class performance metrics, impressive safety records, and comes with a dizzying amount of technological features.
+The 2014 model year of the F-150 is probably the best if you are looking to buy a pre-owned version of the truck.
+It features best-in-class performance metrics, and impressive safety records, and comes with a dizzying amount of technological features.

-It is free of many of the problems that dented the reliability of earlier models and is not too old to have racked up the miles.
-If you are looking for the sweet spot when shopping for a used Ford F-150, the 2015 model year is arguably your best bet.
+It is free of many problems that dented earlier models’ reliability and is not too old to have racked up the miles.
+If you are looking for the sweet spot when shopping for a used F-150, the 2014 model year is arguably your best bet.

 What About Recalls for These Models?